kubernetes/minikube/site/content/en/docs/Getting started/linux.md

 If you see any errors, stop now and consult your distributions documentation on configuring libvirt.

-### Trying the kvm2 driver
+### Using the kvm2 driver

 ```shell
 minikube start --vm-driver=kvm2
 ```

-### Making the kvm2 driver the default
+To make the kvm2 driver to be the default for future minikube  invocations, run:

 ```shell
 minikube config set vm-driver kvm2
 ```

 {{% /tab %}}
 {{% tab "None (bare-metal)" %}}

 If you are already running minikube from inside a VM, it is possible to skip the creation of an additional VM layer by using the `none` driver.
-It does require sudo access:
+This mode does come with additional requirements:

+- docker
+- systemd
+- sudo access

 ```shell
 sudo minikube start --vm-driver=none